Aggravated Battery (BAT) - Level I

 - Student or other striking back when hit by an aggressor and becoming engaged in a fight with the aggressor (refer to Fighting code as a possible SESIR code).

-To distinguish from Fighting, report an incident as Battery only when the force or violence is carried out against a person who is not fighting back.
+To distinguish from Fighting, report an incident as Aggravated Battery only when the force or violence is carried out against a person who is not fighting back.

 If a student is arrested for battery, should the incident be reported as SESIR Aggravated Battery?

 - Not always.
 For a behavior to be reported to SESIR it must meet the incident definition in the SESIR Definitions and Guidelines document.
 There are instances when a student is arrested for a behavior that would not get reported to SESIR.
 For example if a student hit another on the arm once and the student was not hurt, the action would not meet the SESIR definition of aggravated battery.
 If the parent of the student hit insisted on pressing charges, the resource officer may have to arrest the offending student since his action meets the statutory definition of battery.
 Although most SESIR incidents match the criminal statutes, battery is somewhat different since the criminal statute reflects what is inappropriate for an adult population.
-An arrest for battery might correspond to Physical Attack in SESIR.
+An arrest for battery might correspond to Simple Battery in SESIR.

 According to what is written in Appendix P, if a student commits a Level 1 incident such as Aggravated Battery, are we to first contact law enforcement and then make a determination as to whether an official report should be written?

 - Level 1 incidents are generally violent offenses.
 The district school board determines which SESIR incidents require consultation with law enforcement, and that information is required to be included in the district's zero tolerance policy.
 Once law enforcement is contacted, they would make the determination whether an official report should be written.

 - 784.03(1)(a)2.
 Battery; felony battery